dgraph-io/dgraph/README.md

 ## A Go Implementation of the Polkadot Host

-Gossamer is an implementation of the [Polkadot Host](https://github.com/w3f/polkadot-spec) - a blockchain framework used to build and run nodes for different blockchain protocols within the Polkadot ecosystem.
+Gossamer is an implementation of the [Polkadot Host](https://github.com/w3f/polkadot-spec): a framework used to build and run nodes for different blockchain protocols that are compatible with the Polkadot ecosystem.
+The core of the Polkadot Host is the wasm runtime which handles the logic of the chain.

-Gossamer includes node implementations for major blockchains within the Polkadot ecosystem and makes building node implementations for other blockchains trivial; blockchains built with [Substrate](https://github.com/paritytech/substrate) can plug their compiled runtime into Gossamer to create a node implementation in Go.
+Gossamer includes node implementations for major blockchains within the Polkadot ecosystem and simplifies building node implementations for other blockchains.
+Runtimes built with [Substrate](https://github.com/paritytech/substrate) can plug their runtime into Gossamer to create a node implementation in Go.

-For more information about Gossamer, the Polkadot ecosystem, and how to use Gossamer to build and run nodes for different blockchain protocols within the Polkadot ecosystem, check out [Gossamer Docs](https://ChainSafe.github.io/gossamer).
+For more information about Gossamer, the Polkadot ecosystem, and how to use Gossamer to build and run nodes for various blockchain protocols within the Polkadot ecosystem, check out the [Gossamer Docs](https://ChainSafe.github.io/gossamer).

 ## Get Started

 ### Prerequisites

-install go version `>=1.13`
+install go version `>=1.14`

 ### Installation